Harishgeth/docker_log_collect/README.md

 ### FileBeat container not starting

 If the Filebeat container fails to start, it could be due to insufficient file permissions for the filebeat.yml configuration file.
-In this case, you might need to modify the file permissions using the following `chmod` command:
+In this case, you might need to modify the file permissions.
+First navigate to the directory of the project containing the *config* folder and then  execute following `chmod` command:

 ```
 chmod go-w ./config/filebeat.yml